urbit/docs/vere/cryptography.md

 All jets related to encryption may be found in `pkg/urbit/jets/e/`.

 In this section we review what specific implementations are utilized.
+At the moment, only libraries directly related to Ames are documented here, though we note that there are jets for other cryptographic functions such as the [SHA Hash Family](@/docs/reference/stdlib/3d.md) as well.

 ### Ed25519 {#ed}